All Episodes

 Go read Hillary's book, It Takes a Village Idiot.

-Or whatever the title of book.
+Or whatever the title of the book.

 I don't know.

-Somewhat natural that Obama would think the way he thinks.
+Now, in a way, folks, it is natural, somewhat natural, that Obama would think the way he thinks.

 He's been given everything in life.